fazepher/fazhthemes/README.md

 <!-- badges: end -->

-The goal of fazhthemes is to …
+The goal of fazhthemes is to contain my personal {ggplot2} themes.

 ## Installation